LPAndersson/SIML/docs/03-bayesian.md

 p(x^\text{new}\mid x) = \int p(x^\text{new}\mid \theta) p(\theta\mid x)d\theta.
 $$

 <p>Let us examine a simple example: We flip a coin $n$ times and we want to make Bayesian inference regarding the probability of head, $p$.
 The first step is to decide on the data generating model.
 It seems natural to assume that $X_1,\ldots X_n \overset{iid}\sim \mathsf{Bernoulli}(\theta)$.
-The second step is to decide on a prior distribtion of $\theta$.
+The second step is to decide on a prior distribution of $\theta$.
 Since $\theta$ represents a probability, the prior distribution should be confined to $[0,1]$.
-A popular choice of prior distribtion on probabilities is the beta distribution.
+A popular choice of prior distribution on probabilities is the beta distribution.
 It has density,</p>
 $$
 p(\theta) = \frac{\theta^{\alpha-1}(1-\theta)^{\beta-1}}{B(\alpha,\beta)},\quad 0\leq \theta\leq 1,
 $$